hermelaberhe/ShopSphere/README.md

 When users tried to search for items between two prices, the system ignored the price and showed everything.

 **How We Fixed It:**
-We improved the part of the code that does the searching.
+the code that does the searching.
 Now it correctly checks the price range before showing results.

 **The Result:**
 You can now search for products like: "Show me all items between \$10 and \$50 in the Electronics category."